 Valencia top ten tourist attractions

-For first-time visitors to the city, we offer a list of the most popular museums, sights and tourist attractions in Valencia.
-Find out the famous places to visit, from the Miguelete to the City of Arts and Sciences.
+For first-time visitors to the city, we offer a list of the most popular museums, sights and main tourist attractions in Valencia.
+Find out the best places to visit, from the Miguelete to the City of Arts and Sciences.
+Visit the famous attractions and activities in the city.
 This is the highlights that you can’t miss.
-The top ten tourist attractions.
+The top ten tourist attractions in Valencia city, Spain.

 Main sights and attractions